-- g.
-All invoices, including any amendments, must be received within 30 days of the expiration date of the agreement.
-Invoices received more than 30 days after expiration of the agreement will not be paid. - h.
+- All invoices, including invoice amendments, must be received within 120 days following the expiration date of the agreement.
+Invoices received more than 120 days after expiration of the agreement will not be paid. - 7.
 Please submit the invoice as a PDF file, making sure the file does not have dark highlights.
-A low resolution PDF file or dark highlights may make the numbers illegible and the invoice unacceptable to the CDFA Financial Services Branch. - i.
-Payment will be made monthly, in arrears, upon receipt of the Report 1 and approval of invoice. - j.
-Please note that CDFA cannot reimburse for more than the total agreement amount.
-However, continue to send monthly invoices even if agreement funds are depleted, as this can be useful information for future budget allocations.
+A low-resolution PDF file or dark highlights may make the numbers illegible and the invoice unacceptable to the CDFA Financial Services Branch.
+The invoice will be returned to the county for an updated invoice. - 8.
+Payment will be made monthly, in arrears, upon receipt of the Report 1 and approval of the invoice.